Skip to Content

 Yes, debt consolidation works well for businesses struggling with multiple payments or high interest rates.
 It's most beneficial when you qualify for better terms than your current obligations and when your cash flow supports consistent payments of the consolidated amount.

-Does the Small Business Administration (SBA) offer debt consolidation loans
+Does the SBA offer debt consolidation loans?

 Yes, the SBA provides government-backed loans that can be used for debt consolidation with competitive terms.
 These require meeting strict eligibility criteria and proving you've exhausted traditional financing options before qualifying.